Best practices and recommendations for deploying Windows 10 Feature updates to mission critical devices

 You can use Configuration Manager to deploy feature updates to Windows 10 devices in two ways.
 The first option is to use the software updates feature.
 The second option is to use a task sequence to deploy feature updates.
 There are times when deploying a Windows 10 feature update requires the use of a task sequence—for example:

 - Upgrade to the next LTSC release.
 With the LTSC servicing branch, feature updates are never provided to the Windows clients themselves.
 Instead, feature updates must be installed like a traditional in-place upgrade.

 - Additional required tasks.
-When deploying a feature update requires additional steps (e.g., suspending disk encryption, updating applications), you can use task sequences to orchestrate the additional steps.
+When deploying a feature update requires additional steps (for example, suspending disk encryption, updating applications), you can use task sequences to orchestrate the additional steps.
 Software updates do not have the ability to add steps to their deployments.

-- Language pack installs.
+- Language pack installations.
 When deploying a feature update requires the installation of additional language packs, you can use task sequences to orchestrate the installation.
 Software updates do not have the ability to natively install language packs.

-If you need to leverage a task sequence to deploy feature updates, please see Using a task sequence to deploy Windows 10 updates for more information.
-If you find that your requirement for a task sequence is based solely on the need to run additional tasks preformed pre-install or pre-commit, please see the new run custom actions functionality first introduced with Windows 10, version 1803.
-You may be able to leverage this functionality with the software updates deployment method.
+If you need to use a task sequence to deploy feature updates, see Manage Windows as a service using Configuration Manager for more information.
+If you find that your requirement for a task sequence is based solely on the need to run additional tasks performed pre-install or pre-commit, see the new run custom actions functionality first introduced with Windows 10, version 1803.
+You might find this option useful in deploying software updates.

 Use the following information: